COVID-19 and Seasonal Flu 2020-2021

 - Be alert for symptoms of COVID-19.

 Two kinds of tests are available: viral and antibody.
-The viral test is used to detect current infection and requires an anterior nasal swab or a deep nasal self-swab.
+The viral nucleic acid amplification test (NAAT) is used to detect current infection and requires an anterior nasal swab or a deep nasal self-swab.
+Antibody tests detect viral proteins and are generally not as sensitive as NAATs.
+Antibody test results may need to be confirmed with an NAAT.
 Patients may consult with their state or local health department’s websites to find testing locations.
-If symptoms are present, healthcare providers should be consulted prior to going for a test (CDC, 2020g).
+If symptoms are present, healthcare providers should be consulted prior to going for a test (CDC, 2021k).

 Most people with the infection have mild illness and can recover without medical care.
 If someone is infected with SARS-CoV-2 but does not show signs of serious illness, then no immediate treatment measures are recommended.
 Supportive care such as acetaminophen, staying hydrated, and resting may mitigate symptoms until recovery.